 cos lettuce leaves

 Thinly slice the red onion.
 Finely chop the garlic (or use a garlic press).
 Slice the cucumber into thin batons.
-Thinly slice the tomato into half-moons.
+Slice the tomato into thin half-moons.
 Shred the cos lettuce leaves.
-Slice the haloumi into 1cm-thick strips.
-Place the haloumi strips in a small bowl of cold water and set aside to soak for 5 minutes.
+Cut the haloumi into 1cm-thick slices.
+Place the haloumi slices in a small bowl of cold water and set aside to soak for 5 minutes.
 TIP: Soaking the haloumi helps mellow out the saltiness!

 In a medium frying pan, heat a drizzle of olive oil over a medium heat.
-Add the onion and cook, stirring regularly, until softened, 5-6 minutes.
-Add the balsamic vinegar, water and brown sugar and mix well.
+Add the onion and cook, stirring often, until softened, 5-6 minutes.
+Add the balsamic glaze, water and brown sugar and stir to combine.
 Cook until dark and sticky, 3-5 minutes.
 Transfer to a small bowl.

 While the onion is caramelising, combine the garlic, dried oregano, a pinch of pepper and a drizzle of olive oil in a medium bowl.
-Drain the haloumi, then pat dry and add to the bowl with the garlic mixture.
+Drain the haloumi, then pat dry with paper towel and add to the bowl with the garlic mixture.
 Toss the haloumi to coat.

-In a small bowl, combine the garlic aioli with a good squeeze of lemon juice (see ingredients list).
+In a small bowl, combine the garlic aioli with a good squeeze of lemon (see ingredients list).
 Slice any remaining lemon into wedges.
-TIP: Add as much or as little lemon juice as you like.
+TIP: Add as much or as little lemon juice as you like, depending on your taste preference.

 Wash the frying pan and return to a medium-high heat with a drizzle of olive oil.
 When the oil is hot, add the haloumi and cook until golden brown, 2 minutes each side.
 While the haloumi is cooking, heat the mini flour tortillas in a sandwich press, or on a plate in the microwave for 10 second bursts, until warmed through.

 Bring everything to the table to serve.
-Fill each tortilla with some cucumber, tomato, cos lettuce, caramelised onion, haloumi and a drizzle of balsamic glaze and lemon aioli.
+Fill each tortilla with some cucumber, tomato, cos lettuce, caramelised onion and garlic and oregano haloumi.
+Drizzle with the lemon aioli.
 Serve with any remaining lemon wedges.